juliogomez/devops/README.md

 You will receive a welcome message from the bot asking if you would like to vote, and you will be able to interact with it using */options*, */vote* and */results*.

 Everything is working!
-We can go home now... or not really?
+We can go home now... or _not really_?

 ### Now we need queues